saskul/dot-follow/README.md

 ## D3 website
-The transition part is carried with the help of d3 library and is simple and minimal to show the back-end capabilities in practice without overdo.
+The view element is carried out by a static website with d3.js

 ![](dot-follow-play.gif)